PeterShinners/comp/design/function.md

 ## Block Arguments

-Blocks are deferred structure definitions that can be passed as arguments to functions or stored as values.
-Blocks exist in two states: ephemeral blocks (raw `.{...}` syntax) that cannot be invoked, and callable blocks that have been typed with an input shape definition.
+Blocks are deferred structure definitions that serve as powerful callbacks and control flow mechanisms.
+They solve the common problem of passing behavior to functions without the complexity of function pointers or the verbosity of interface implementations.

-These are typically used to allow temporary transformations of data.
-They are often used for conditional and iterative functions to manage the actions for different branches.
+Blocks exist in two states: ephemeral blocks (raw `.{...}` syntax) that cannot be invoked directly, and callable blocks that have been typed with an input shape.
+Functions that expect blocks can also accept simple values, which are automatically wrapped in trivial blocks for convenience—write less, express more.

 Blocks are defined in arguments to functions like a regular structure with a `.` dot prefix.
 Functions that expect block arguments can also accept simple values,